Interaction Guide

 Dynamic Descriptors

-// After changing internal state that affects GetInteractionDescriptor:
+// After changing internal state that affects the descriptor:

 InteractionComponent->ForceRefreshDescriptor();

-This re-pulls the descriptor from the interactable, and if it changed:
+This re-pulls the descriptor and if it changed:

 - Broadcasts